Listening Exercises: 330+ Audio Comprehension Practice Test Your Understanding with Real English

 • Pronunciation improvement as listening and speaking abilities are closely connected

-• Confidence in understanding naturally spoken English at native speaker speeds
+• Inference skills and confidence in understanding naturally spoken English at native speaker speeds